Transportation in St. Louis: Lambert Airport

-In early 2022, airport officials released a plan that would consolidate both existing terminals at the current Terminal 1 site.
+In early 2022, airport officials released an updated master plan that would consolidate both existing terminals at the current Terminal 1 site.
 The proposal would gradually demolish concourses A, B, and C and build a new linear concourse with 62 gates in their place, while retaining the iconic domed terminal building.
-Following the completion, Terminal 2 would be repurposed.
+Following the consolidation, Terminal 2 would be repurposed.
+In 2023, the Federal Aviation Administration approved the consolidated terminal master plan.
+Additionally, the airport and its partner airlines agreed to fund $331 million in modernization projects that will eventually make way for the new terminal.
+In 2024, the airport and its partner airlines agreed to an additional $650 million in enabling projects including full design for the new terminal project.